Inside: A book review of Under the Snow, plus 12 different links, ideas and downloads.

 10. Put some black paper in the freezer, then when it snows, catch snowflakes on the paper and observe them with a magnifying glass.

-11. Fairy Dust Teaching has instructions for these very cute bear dens:
+11. Fairy Dust Teaching has instructions for some very cute bear dens.